daidodo/format-imports-vscode/README.md

 ## Extension Settings

-All config and their default value:
+All config and their default values:

 ```json
 // Configuration file name.